 Freedom from execution in Brazil

-Among our pilot countries, Brazil ranks near the bottom (10th out of 13) on how safe its citizens are from execution.
+Among our survey countries, Brazil ranks at the bottom (19th out of 19) on how safe its citizens are from execution.
 In our metrics, the right to freedom from execution includes freedom from both extrajudicial killings and death penalty executions.

 Under current Brazilian law, the death penalty is virtually abolished, last used in 1876, though executions are still legal during wartime.
 So it is extrajudicial killings that threaten freedom from execution.